Tadeus23/flask-heroku-app/README.md

 **Certifications: http://localhost:5000/certifications (GET)**

+### Access the data via CLI

-Open a new command prompt or terminal in the project folder and run the following CLI command:
+Open a new command prompt or terminal in the project folder and run the following:

 Get CV Data: